Ngā Kaunihera a Parihe - Pastoral Councils

 Pastoral councils are a recognition of the role of the laity; to collaborate with the clergy in shared responsibility for the total welfare of all the faithful throughout the diocese.
 Pastoral councils serve the mission of Christ by providing pastoral and spiritual care for their people.

 Parish Pastoral Councils are distinct from Finance Committees.
-Pastoral councils decide on the priorities for the parish, region or pastoral area.
 The primary concerns of Pastoral Councils are the pastoral and spiritual needs of the people.
 The Finance Committee advises the Pastoral Council of the financial implications of such decisions and help the Pastoral Council budget and manage the finances.